soonh1/c1st-project/README.md

 # Product search

-Estimated time: 1-1.5 days (without Angular experience)
+Estimated time: 8-12 hours (without Angular experience)

 The goal of the project is to create a product list viewer and gain some experience with angular.
 Mainly only components, the template engine, HTTP Client and reactiveX.